 - A. The Council shall take a leadership role in ensuring that Rhode Island ratepayers receive excellent value from the Three-Year Plan being implemented on their behalf.
-The Council shall do this by collaborating closely with the distribution company on design, implementation and application of the M&E efforts presented by the distribution company under the terms of Section 1.4.D and, if necessary, provide recommendations for modification that will strengthen the assessment of distribution company programs. - B. In addition to the other roles for the Council indicated in this filing, the distribution company shall seek ongoing input from, and collaboration with, the Council on development of the Three-Year Plan and Annual Plans, and on development of annual updates, if any, to the Three-Year Plan.
-The distribution companyshall seek to receive the endorsement of the Energy Efficiency Plan by the Council prior to submission to the PUC. - C. The distribution company shall, in consultation with the Council, propose a process for Council input and review of its Three-Year Plan and Annual Plan.
-This process is intended to build on the mutual expertise and interests of the Council and the distribution company, as well as meet the oversight responsibilities of the Council and shall report it to the PUC by July 15, 2008 and triennially thereafter.
-This process should fully accommodate stakeholder engagement and input. - D. The distribution company shall submit a draft Three-Year Plan and Annual Plan to the Council and the Division of Public Utilities and Carriers for their review and comment annually, at least one week before the Council's scheduled meeting prior to the filing date that year. - E. The Council shall vote whether to endorse the Three-Year Plan prior to the prescribed filing date.
-If the Council does not endorse the Three-Year Plan, then the Council shall document the reasons and submit comments on the Three-Year Plan to the PUC for their consideration in final review of the Three-Year Plan. - F. The Council shall vote whether to endorse the Annual Plan prior to the prescribed filing date.
-If the Council does not endorse the Annual Plan, the Council shall document its reasons and submit comments on the Annual Plan to the PUC for its consideration in final review of the Annual Plan. - G. The Council shall prepare memos on its assessment of the cost effectiveness of the Three-Year Plans and Annual Plans, pursuant to R.I.
+The Council shall do this by collaborating closely with the distribution company on design and implementation of the M&E efforts presented by the distribution company under the terms of Section 1.4.D and, if necessary, provide recommendations for modification that will strengthen the assessment of distribution company programs. - B. In addition to the other roles for the Council indicated in this filing, the distribution company shall seek ongoing input from, and collaboration with, the Council on development of the Three-Year Plan and Annual Plans, and on development of annual updates, if any, to the Three-Year Plan.
+The distribution company shall seek to receive the endorsement of the Energy Efficiency Plan by the Council prior to submission to the PUC. - C. The distribution company and the Council shall report to the PUC a process for Council input and review of its 2008 EE Procurement Plan and EE Program Plan by July 15, 2008, and triennially thereafter. - D. The Council shall vote whether to endorse the Three-Year Plan by August 15, 2008, and triennially thereafter.
+If the Council does not endorse the Three-Year Plan, then the Council shall document the reasons and submit comments on the Three-Year Plan to the PUC for their consideration in final review of the Three-Year Plan. - E. The distribution company shall, in consultation with the Council, propose a process for Council input and review of its Three-Year Plan and Annual Plan.
+This process is intended to build on the mutual expertise and interests of the Council and the distribution company, as well as meet the oversight responsibilities of the Council. - F. The distribution company shall submit a draft Annual Plan to the Council and the Division of Public Utilities and Carriers for their review and comment annually, at least one week before the Council's scheduled meeting prior to the filing date that year. - G. The Council shall vote whether to endorse the Annual Plan prior to the prescribed filing date.
+If the Council does not endorse the Annual Plan, the Council shall document its reasons and submit comments on the Annual Plan to the PUC for its consideration in final review of the Annual Plan. - H. The Council shall prepare memos on its assessment of the cost effectiveness of the Three-Year Plans and Annual Plans, pursuant to R.I.
 Gen. Laws §39-1-27.7(c)(5), and submit them to the PUC no later than three weeks following the filing of the respective Energy Efficiency Plans with the PUC.